I. What Are Twitter Direct Messages (DMs)?

 Along with Twitter for Business DMs, the Mobile Service Cloud allows you to easily add any additional mobile communications and OTT mobile messaging channels.
 With the Mobile Service Cloud platform, you can efficiently respond to conversations directly to each of your various messaging channels simultaneously, all through one unified dashboard.

-- Available messaging channels include WhatsApp Business, Apple Business Chat, Viber, Facebook Messenger, Twitter DM, Telegram, SMS, RCS, and more.
+- Available messaging channels include WhatsApp Business, Apple Messages for Business, Viber, Facebook Messenger, Twitter DM, Telegram, SMS, RCS, and more.

 - It's a one-stop-shop for your messaging channels, automation, chatbots, and intuitive customer support software — centralized and packaged neatly all in one single inbox